zaiisao/Documentation/en/Video/chrome_screensharing_plugin.md

 1. Open your Chrome browser and click **More Tools** > **Extensions** in the settings menu of Chrome to open the Extensions page.
  ![](https://web-cdn.agora.io/docs-files/1566267251936)
-3. Switch on the **Developer mode** in the upper-right corner on the Extensions page.
+3. Enable **Developer mode** in the upper-right corner on the Extensions page.
  ![](https://web-cdn.agora.io/docs-files/1566267300318)
  Three buttons appear under the Extensions menu.
 5. Click **Load unpacked** and select the **chrome-extension** folder.

-Now, you can see the extension ID in Google Chrome.
+Now, you can see the extension ID in Chrome.
 You need the `extensionId` to enable screen sharing,  see [Screen sharing with the Chrome extension](../../en/Quickstart%20Guide/screensharing_web.md).

 <img alt="../_images/chrome_extension_id.png" src="https://web-cdn.agora.io/docs-files/en/chrome_extension_id.png" style="width: 420px;"/>